TechExeter/conference-2024/content/speakers/peter-fernandez.md

 categories:
 - speakers
 title: "Peter Fernandez"
-job_title: "Principal Developer Advocate - Auth0 by Okta"
+job_title: "Principal Developer Advocate - Auth0"
 company: "Okta"
 track: "tech"
 slot_length: 30
 slot_Type: "talk"
 slot_level: 2
-slot_title: "Eye Spy your API"
+slot_title: "Eye Spy an API"
-summary: "Eye Spy your API"
-#featured_image: /images/speakers/---.jpg
-#company_image: /images/speakers/---company.png
+summary: "How to protect access to your Resources Servers and prevent unwanted access using OAuth 2.0"
+featured_image: /images/speakers/peter-fernandez.jpg
+company_image: /images/pages/sponsor_okta.png
 contact:
 -  text: LinkedIn
    url: https://www.linkedin.com/in/pgfernandez/
 bio:
 - As an Architect, Consultant and Engineer, Peter has more than 30 years of experience designing and developing secure and robust software solutions.
-When not helping teams with the complexities of Customer Identity, you can usually find him working behind the scenes, acting in or directing a show at his local theatre.
+- When not helping teams with the complexities of Customer Identity, you can usually find him working behind the scenes, acting in or directing a show at his local theatre.
 takeaways:
 - What are APIs
 - What is OAuth 2.0